-(2) Finance Lease and Loan Service and Property Investment Business
+(1) Finance Lease and Loan Service and Property Investment Business

-During the Year, the Group has supported the development of finance lease business.
-However, due to resurgence of COVID-19 in the PRC, a few discussions of new projects, which were in advanced form are yet to be finalised and enter into final contracts.
-The total turnover recorded for the Year decreased to approximately HK\$5.9 million (2019: approximately HK\$15.5 million), representing a decrease of approximately 61.9%.
+During the Year, due to resurgence of COVID-19 in both Hong Kong and the PRC, continued travel restrictions were imposed by the governments, a few discussions of new projects, which were in advanced form, are yet to be finalised and enter into final contracts.
+The total revenue recorded for the Year decreased to approximately HK\$3.2 million (2020: approximately HK\$5.9 million), representing a decrease of approximately 45.8%.